chillerlan/php-database/README.md

 	PRIMARY KEY (`id`)
 )
 ```
-Note that additional constraints and attributes will be appended regardless of the SQL dialect
+Note that additional constraints and attributes will be appended regardless of the Query dialect
 ```postgresql
 -- postgres: attributes UNSIGNED and AUTO_INCREMENT are invalid